MakeSchool-Tutorials/Personal-Finance/P07-Stretching-Money-Across-Months/content.md

 **WAIT MY FORMULA BROKE!** - You’ll notice that when you drag a *formula* one cell right, it also changes the referenced cells mentioned in the formula one cell right too.

-But we want to fixate our formula on certain cells (i.e. always reference B4)!
+But we want to fixate our formula on certain cells (i.e. always reference `B4`)!
 For that reason we need to “lock” our cells to ensure that we are always referencing the same cell in the sheet (i.e. tax rate) even as we move right.

-Use the “$” sign in the formula to lock the row or column as you drag the formula.
-If you put the $ before the row of the cell (i.e. $A1) then when you drag the formula it will lock the X. If you put it before the number (i.e. A$1) it will lock the x as you drag it.
-And if you put the $ before and after the cell (i.e. $A$1) then it will lock that cell,
+Use the `$` sign in the formula to lock the row or column as you drag the formula.
+If you put the `$` before the row of the cell (i.e. `$A1`) then when you drag the formula it will lock the `X`.
+If you put it before the number (i.e. `A$1`) it will lock the `x` as you drag it.
+And if you put the `$` before and after the cell (i.e. `$A$1`) then it will lock that cell,

-Using “$” allows us to lock and keep reference on our input cells while doing forecasts.
+Using `$` allows us to lock and keep reference on our input cells while doing forecasts.

 # Onward